 Instant Pot Collard Greens — I know what you’re thinking: collard greens in the Instant Pot?
 That’s sacrilegious!
 I’m not going to lie, and I was also a little hesitant about cooking my greens in such a high-tech gadget.
 But when they came out of the pot looking and tasting like something my grandma would make, I knew it had been worth it.

 Collard greens are traditionally cooked for hours with salt pork or ham hocks, but this recipe is done in less than 30 minutes and requires no pre-soaking!
 All you need is water and seasonings (and maybe some bacon).

-Collard greens are an excellent source of vitamin A, vitamin K, folate, manganese and calcium.
-They also contain high levels of antioxidants that may help to reduce the risk for cancer.
+Collard greens are an excellent source of vitamins A, K, folate, manganese, and calcium.
+They also contain high levels of antioxidants that may help reduce cancer risk.
 This blog post provides a recipe for instant pot collard greens with bacon which is quick and easy to make in your Instant Pot!

-There is nothing better than a plate of healthy Collard Greens, and the Instant Pot does an amazing job at perfecly cooking them up!
+There is nothing better than a plate of healthy Collard Greens, and the Instant Pot does an amazing job at perfectly cooking them up!

 If you love a great vegetable dish, some of my favorite Instant Pot Vegetable Recipes are INSTANT POT GREEN BEANS, INSTANT POT BRUSSELS SPROUTS, INSTANT POT BROCCOLI, and NINJA FOODI OR INSTANT POT SPAGHETTI SQUASH.

 What Are Collard Greens?

 Collard greens are a vegetable often used in soups, salads, and other dishes.
 They are most commonly eaten in the southern United States, typically boiled with some smoked meat or bacon.
 Collards can be purchased fresh or frozen from many grocery stores across the country year-round.